 - a.
-The Historic Review Committee shall elect a chairperson and vice chairperson from among the members, whose terms shall be for one year, with eligibility for reelection.386 The chairperson shall preside at all meetings and perform the other duties as may be necessary and the vice chairperson shall act in the absence of the chairperson.387 - b.
-The Town Administrator shall keep a record of the meetings showing the action of the Historic Review Committee and the vote of each member upon each question considered, which record shall be a public record.388 - c.
-The Historic Review Committee may draft and recommend for adoption by the Board of Trustees by-laws, operating policies and other rules of procedure as deemed appropriate; provided, however, that the rules are not inconsistent with this Code or statutes of the state.389
+The five voting members shall elect a chairperson and vice chairperson from among the members, whose terms shall be for one year, with eligibility for reelection.
+The chairperson shall preside at all meetings and perform the other duties as may be necessary and the vice chairperson shall act in the absence of the chairperson. - b.
+The Town Administrator shall keep a record of the meetings showing the action of the Historic Preservation Committee and the vote of each member upon each question considered, which record shall be a public record. - c.
+The Historic Preservation Committee may draft and recommend for adoption by the Board of Trustees by-laws, operating policies, and other rules of procedure as deemed appropriate; provided, however, that the rules are not inconsistent with this Code or statutes of the state. - d.
+A quorum shall consist of a majority, or 51 percent, of the members.
+For a committee of five members, three members shall be in attendance to establish a quorum.
+A quorum is necessary to conduct business, including holding a public hearing.
+A roll call vote shall be taken upon the request of any member.
+A tie vote shall be deemed a denial of the motion or recommended action. - e.
+The Historic Preservation Committee shall meet at least four times a year.
+Meetings shall be held monthly unless there are no items for the agenda.
+Special meetings and/or workshops may be called as deemed necessary by the Town Administrator.